How to find what makes you happy

 Want to pick your mood up quickly?
 Plan a party.
-When you plan a party, you’re readying your mind for a good time.
+When you plan a party, you’re preparing your mind for a good time.

 As the planner, you know everything at the party will be to your tastes.
 Put together the perfect night and invite over some friends.
 Socialisation is good for your mood, as is the chance to control your surroundings.

 While parties aren’t for everyone, even the act of planning can help.
-When you realize you are capable of having a very good time, things change.
+When you realise you are capable of having a perfect time, things change.
 Make yourself happy with a quick get-together.

 17. Wear that outfit

 Male or female, you have one outfit that makes you look great.
 You know what the outfit is.
 The pants the fit just right, or the shirt that’s just awesome.
 You might not wear it often, but wear it today.
 It will give you a boost of self-confidence that is hard to beat.